mikeliddle/TunnelTestEnv/Readme.md

 - `-Image`: The image to use for the VM.
 Default is `Canonical:0001-com-ubuntu-server-focal:20_04-lts:latest`.
 - `-Environment`: The Intune cloud environment to use.
 Default is `PE`.
 - `-Email`: The email address to use for the Let's Encrypt certificate.
 Default is to detect this from the VM login information.
-- `-Username`: The username to use for the VM.
+- `-Username`: The Username to use for the VM.
 Default is `azureuser`.
 - `-AdApplication`: The name of the AAD application to use for authentication.
 Default is `Generated MAM Tunnel`.
 - `-VMTenantCredential`: a pscredential object used for silent authentication to the VM subscription.
 Default is to prompt for credentials.
 - `-TenantCredential`: a pscredential object used for silent authentication to the tunnel tenant.
 Default is to prompt for credentials.